skranz/RTutor/vignettes/Reproducing Research with Interactive Problemset - A Guide.md

 ### Summarising and aggregating data: dplyr (group_by and summarise)

-For summarising data, the `summarise` function in `dplyr` is very useful.
+For summarizing data, the `summarise` function in `dplyr` is very useful.
 Combine it with the `group_by` function to perform summaries by groups.
 Also the `summarise_each` function, as well as the `xsummarise_each` function in `dplyrExtras`, can be helpful.

 ### Graphics: ggplot2 and more

 A very nice and powerful graphics package is `gpplot2`.
 Even though the syntax may look a bit complicated at the beginning, I recommend to use it for most of your figures.

-The ggplot2 package is nicle complemented by the `ggthemes` package that contains several additional themes for the appearance of your plots.
+The ggplot2 package is nicely complemented by the `ggthemes` package that contains several additional themes for the appearance of your plots.
 I particularly like `theme_wsj()`, which renders your graphics in a 'Wall Street Journal' theme.
 There is also a Stata theme: `theme_stata()`, which may make your graphs look more similar to those in the original article.

 For simple plots you may also sometimes use the standard R functions like `plot` or `hist`.
 For interactive plots take a look at the packages `googleVis`.
 In particular the motion plots in `googleVis` can be quite nice.
 To use it, set in the chunk header the option `results="asis"` to make the output be displayed as HTML.
 I have not yet figured out how the promising `ggvis` package can be best integrated with RTutor.

+## Formal Aspects

+Your interactive problem set should also stick to the following guidelines for its formal aspects.
+This is especially recommended if you generate it as part of your Bachelor or Master Thesis.

+### Citations and bibliography

+Like in a normal Bachelor thesis, please also you citations.
+For example, if you explain some econometric procedure you may cite an econometric text book or articles that provide more detailed overviews.
+Similar to citations in footnotes, you can briefly discuss this literature in an info block.
+Citation format should be the same as in a normal thesis, e.g.:

+    ... see Greene (2011, chapter 7) for more details.

+At the end of your last exercise you should add a list of all cited literature (a bibliography) using a similar format as you would use in your thesis.

+Of course you can also add web links in your problem set.
+You must not necessarily use the common citation format for web links and may not necessarily add them to bibliography.
+Decide yourself, whether you think this is sensible or not for a particular link.

+### Spellchecking

+Make sure to run a spell and grammar checker on your _sol.Rmd file.

+#### RStudio spell checker

+RStudio has a spell checker included.
+Just press F7 while editing your _sol.Rmd file (or go to menu Edit --> Check Spelling).

+#### Using a spell and grammar checker of your Office application

+Microsoft Word, for example, has a substantially more powerful spell checker than the one included in RStudio.
+In particular, it also check your grammar to some extend.
+You can directly open your .Rmd file in Word and use its spell checker.
+It probably will mark some of your R code or your markdown annotations as wrong, but you just can manually skip those false alerts.